kenkoo/mksite/README.md

 # mksite
-Simple php scripts to create an apache virtual host in the virtualbox linux machine
+Php scripts to create an apache virtual host in the virtualbox linux machine